Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/3-Pallet_XCM/Pallet_XCM_slides.md

 ---

-## Proposed Exercise
+## Exercise

 1. Code an extrinsic that creates an XCM which traps some funds.
 1. Code an extrinsic that creates an XCM to claim back trapped funds.

 ---

-## Proposed Exercise
+## Exercise

 Usually trapping funds is not a desired outcome.

-In the first XCM, what modification is needed to avoid such scenario ?
+In the first XCM, what modification is needed to avoid such scenario?